ndntan911/scalable-ecommerce/README.md

 - Build all services
 - Create containers
 - Start the entire system

-## 🔜 Next Steps
-To take this project to the next level and run it in a production environment, consider the following deployment strategies and AWS services:

-🚀 Deployment on AWS
-- Amazon ECS (Elastic Container Service)
-- AWS Fargate
-- Amazon EKS (Elastic Kubernetes Service)
-- Amazon MSK (Managed Streaming for Apache Kafka)
 - CI/CD Pipelines/GitHub Actions
 - Monitoring & Observability (CloudWatch, Grafana, or Prometheus )